 Data on industries

 The manufacturing data are from the United Nations Industrial Development Organization (UNIDO) Industrial Statistics Database.
 The UNIDO reports disaggregated yearly data on industrial sectors.
-The database contains data on value added, output, number of establishments, gross fixed capital formation, and number of employments.
-However, data on capital goods imports are not available from this dataset and we need to merge UNIDO data with the data from other databases.
-Our aim is to check the following databases.
-First, we consider the UN Comtrade database that contains annual bilateral merchandise trade for all countries up to 5 digit SITC.
-The second database we explore is the OECD Bilateral Trade in Goods.
-We also check the World Bank and the WTO to further examine availability of data.
-Our initial assessment suggests that capital goods imports by industry appear to be attainable from the OECD.
+The database contains data on value added, output, number of establishments, gross fixed capital formation, and employment numbers.
+However, data on capital goods imports are not available from this dataset and we need to merge UNIDO data with data from other databases.
+First, we will consider the UN Comtrade database that contains annual bilateral merchandise trade for all countries up to five-digit Standard International Trade Classification (SITC).
+The second database we will explore is the OECD Bilateral Trade in Goods.
+We will also turn to the World Bank and the World Trade Organization (WTO) to further determine the availability of additional data.
+Our initial assessment suggests that data on capital goods imports by industry appear to be attainable from the OECD.

-The degree of financial dependence of each industry on external source of finance come from Rajan and Zingales (1998).
-They assume that financial markets in the US are relatively frictionless and informative and thus industry characteristics based on US firm data reflects only technological characteristics rather than US industry norms.
-As a result, they employed U.S. firm-level data to measure the external finance dependence of each industry, by computing the share of investment not financed with internal cash flows.
+The degree of financial dependence of each industry on external sources of financing comes from Rajan and Zingales (1998).
+They assume that financial markets in the United States are relatively frictionless and informative and, consequently, industry characteristics based on U.S. firm data reflects only technological characteristics rather than U.S. industry norms.
+As a result, Rajan and Zingales employ U.S. firm level data to measure the external financial dependence of each industry by computing the share of investment not financed with internal cash flows.

 Data on capital inflows

 We aim to establish a comprehensive dataset of capital inflows for a large number of developing countries at an annual frequency.
-Since we are interested in examining whether breaking down cross-border capital flows by type (and if available by industry) differently affect growth of financially dependent industries in the recipient countries, we conduct this by checking important databases that report international capital flows.
+We are interested in examining whether breaking down cross-border capital inflows by type (and, if available, by industry) affects the growth of financially dependent industries in the recipient countries in different ways.
+To do this, we review important databases that report international capital inflows.
 First, we consider the Institute for International Finance (IIF) dataset.
-Second, we check the OECD databases.
-Third, we check the Balance of Payment (BOP) data from the IMF database, the one that used commonly by researchers who study international capital flows.
-And fourth, we examine the BIS cross-border bank capital inflow data.
-Overall, we check these databases to see whether we can obtain data preferably at the industry level or at least by borrower type.
+Second, we inspect the OECD databases.
+Third, we look at the Balance of Payment (BOP) data from the International Money Fund (IMF) database, the one commonly used by researchers studying international capital inflows.
+Finally, we examine the Bank for International Settlements (BIS) cross-border bank capital inflow data.
+Overall, we review these databases to determine whether we can obtain data preferably at the industry level or at least by borrower type.
 Our initial assessment indicates that capital inflows data by borrower are obtainable, but data by industry needs to be researched further.

 Data on countries

-Other country-level data retrieved from the standard databases such as the IMF- IFS database and the World Bank database.
+Other country-level data will be retrieved from the standard databases, such as the IMF-IFS (International Financial Statistics) database and the World Bank database.

 Note that the choice of the final sample is dictated by the availability of data, especially data on capital goods at the sectoral level.
-In addition, in order to engage in data collection, we may need to visit and use databases of external sources such as the IMF, BIS, UNIDO, and/or US/European universities.
+In addition, in order to engage in data collection, we may need to visit and use databases of external sources, such as the IMF, BIS, UNIDO, and/or U.S. and European universities.

 D.3.
-Work plan
+Work Plan

-The project is expected to take approximately two years.
-In year 1, we intend to review literature, collect and analyze data: about 4 months on the literature review and 8 months on data collection, choosing appropriate methodology and analyzing the data.
-In year 2, we provide an initial draft (4 months), present it in international conferences and then provide the final draft (7 months) before submitting to a journal (1 month).
+The project is expected to last approximately two years.
+In year one, we intend to review literature and collect and analyze data.
+About four months will be devoted to the literature review and eight months to data collection, choosing appropriate methodology and analyzing the data.
+In year two, after about four months, we will produce an initial draft of our findings and present it at international conferences.
+The final draft should be produced in the seventh month of that year, before submission to a journal in the 11th month.

-Team Commitment:
+Team Commitment